Durable Power Of Attorney • Last Will And Testament

 Q. What happens if I die without a will?

-A. People who die without a will are said to have died "intestate."
-This means there is no valid will existing, and the estate is governed by the Nevada state law concerning intestate succession.
-This means that the state of Nevada will determine who may serve as executor of your estate and who will get your property.
-If you do not have relatives who are residents of Nevada, the Clark County Public Administrator may be appointed to administer the estate instead of your family.
+A. People who die without a will are said to have died “intestate.”
+This means there is no valid will and the estate is governed by the Nevada state law concerning intestate succession.
+This means that the state will determine who may serve as executor of your estate and who will get your property.
+If you do not have relatives who are residents of Nevada, the Clark County public administrator may be appointed to administer the estate instead of your family.

 Q. What are some other advantages of having a will?

-Further, if you have minor children, you may state in your will who you would prefer to be the guardian of your minor children in the case of your death.
+Further, if you have minor children, you may state in your will who you would prefer to be their guardian in the case of your death.

 Q. What are the disadvantages of having a will?

-A. If you do not currently have a will or living trust, having a will prepared is better than having nothing.
+A. Having a will is better than having nothing.
 Failure to have even a simple will can result in massive confusion.
 Your heirs will not have any direction and can become embroiled in arguments and disputes that can make a difficult time even worse.
-By having a will, you provide your family and heirs with some guidance regarding your wishes and how to proceed with settling your affairs.
+By having a will, you provide your family and heirs with guidance regarding your wishes and how to proceed with settling your affairs.

 Q. Should I also have a power of attorney or living will?